znxuz/ulog/README.md

 * uLog is easy to incorporate into nearly any environment, comprising one header file and one source file, and is written in pure C.
 * uLog provides familiar severity levels (CRITICAL, ERROR, WARNING, INFO, DEBUG, TRACE).
 * uLog supports multiple user-defined outputs (console, log file, in-memory buffer, etc), each with its own reporting threshold level.
-* uLog is "aggressively standalone" with minimal dependencies, requiring only stdio.h, string.h and stdarg.h.
+* uLog is "aggressively standalone" with minimal dependencies, requiring just string.h, stdarg.h and only additionally stdio.h if you don't provide a custom formatter.
 * uLog gets out of your way when you're not using it: if ULOG_ENABLED is undefined at compile time, no logging code is generated.
 * uLog is well tested.
 See the accompanying ulog_test.c file for details.